Transparency: Motivations and Challenges: Types of Transparency: Benefits, Measurement and Motivations

 An automated explanation might arise immediately from the original system -- typically if it has been constrained to lie in some set of classifiers deemed to be interpretable (e.g. a short decision list).
 Alternatively, a second explainer algorithm may have produced an explanation for the original system.
 We consider various classes of people: a \emph{developer} is building the system; a \emph{deployer} owns it and releases it to the public or some user group; a \emph{user} is a typical user of the system.
 For example, developers might be hired to build a personalized recommendation system to buy products, which Amazon then deploys, to be used by a typical member of the public.
 People might be experts or not.

 We list several types and goals of transparency.
-Each may require a different sort of explanation, requiring different measures of efficacy: \begin{enumerate}[leftmargin=*] \tm For a developer, to understand how their system is working, aiming to debug or improve it: to see what is working well or badly, and get a sense for why. \tm For a user, to provide a sense for what the system is doing and why, to enable prediction of what it might do in unforeseen circumstances and build a sense of trust in the technology. \tm For society broadly to understand and become comfortable with the strengths and limitations of the system, overcoming a reasonable fear of the unknown. \tm For a user to understand why one particular prediction or decision was reached, to allow a check that the system worked appropriately and to enable meaningful challenge (e.g. credit approval or criminal sentencing). \tm To provide an expert (perhaps a regulator) the ability to audit a prediction or decision trail in detail, particularly if something goes wrong (e.g. a crash by an autonomous car).
-This may require storing key data streams and tracing through each logical step, and will facilitate assignment of accountability and legal liability. \tm To facilitate monitoring and testing for safety standards. \tm To make a user (the audience) feel comfortable with a prediction or decision so that they keep using the system.
-Beneficiary: deployer. \tm To lead a user (the audience) into some action or behavior -- e.g. Amazon might recommend a product, providing an explanation in order that you will then click through to make a purchase.
-Beneficiary: deployer. \end{enumerate}
+Each may require a different sort of explanation, requiring different measures of efficacy: \begin{description} \item[Type 1] For a developer, to understand how their system is working, aiming to debug or improve it: to see what is working well or badly, and get a sense for why. \item[Type 2] For a user, to provide a sense for what the system is doing and why, to enable prediction of what it might do in unforeseen circumstances and build a sense of trust in the technology. \item[Type 3] For society broadly to understand and become comfortable with the strengths and limitations of the system, overcoming a reasonable fear of the unknown. \item[Type 4] For a user to understand why one particular prediction or decision was reached, to allow a check that the system worked appropriately and to enable meaningful challenge (e.g. credit approval or criminal sentencing). \item[Type 5] To provide an expert (perhaps a regulator) the ability to audit a prediction or decision trail in detail, particularly if something goes wrong (e.g. a crash by an autonomous car).
+This may require storing key data streams and tracing through each logical step, and will facilitate assignment of accountability and legal liability. \item[Type 6] To facilitate monitoring and testing for safety standards.

+\item[Type 7] To make a user (the audience) feel comfortable with a prediction or decision so that they keep using the system.
+Beneficiary: deployer. \item[Type 8] To lead a user (the audience) into some action or behavior -- e.g. Amazon might recommend a product, providing an explanation in order that you will then click through to make a purchase.
+Beneficiary: deployer. \end{description}

 We can differentiate between the intended \emph{audience} of an explanation and the likely \emph{beneficiary} (or beneficiaries).
 We suggest that types 1-6 are broadly beneficial for society provided that explanations given are \emph{faithful}, in the sense that they accurately convey a true understanding without hiding important details.
 This notion of faithful can be hard to characterize precisely.
-It is similar in spirit to the instructions sometimes given in courts to tell ``the truth, the whole truth, and nothing but the truth''.
+It is similar in spirit to the instructions sometimes given in courts to tell ``the truth, the whole truth, and nothing but the truth.''